ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>q</blockquote>

 <h3>4.
-Why Use Custom Annotations?
-In Springboot - <a href="https://medium.com/devops-dev/why-use-custom-annotations-in-springboot-8104cfcdeedd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Difference Between throw and throws in Java - <a href="https://medium.com/@gaddamnaveen192/difference-between-throw-and-throws-in-java-971817abae81" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevOps.dev`**
+✍️ **posted by `Gaddam.Naveen`**

-<blockquote>A custom annotation in Spring Boot is a user-defined annotation that you can create to encapsulate reusable metadata or functionality…</blockquote>
+<blockquote>in Java, exception handling is a critical aspect of writing robust applications, and understanding the difference between throw and throws…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>